Security-Onion-Solutions/securityonion-docs/use-cases.rst

 - Install the first Security Onion instance and choose the ``ManagerSearch`` option.
 - Deploy the :ref:`elastic-agent` to hosts.
 - Install Security Onion on one or more additional machines and join them to the grid as forward nodes.
-They will analyze network traffic from your taps or span ports.
+They will analyze network traffic from your TAP or SPAN port.

 You can read more about distributed deployments in the :ref:`architecture` section.